reillypascal/RSAlgorithmicVerb/README.md

 # RS Algorithmic Verb

-Implements a number of different reverb algorithms, including plate and hall reverbs from Dattorro; Gardner's 1992 room reverbs; and 4 feedback delay network reverbs using the "[FDN Toolbox](https://www.researchgate.net/publication/344467473_FDNTB_The_Feedback_Delay_Network_Toolbox)".
+Implements a number of different reverb algorithms, including plate and hall reverbs from Dattorro; Gardner's 1992 room reverbs; 4 feedback delay network reverbs using the "[FDN Toolbox](https://www.researchgate.net/publication/344467473_FDNTB_The_Feedback_Delay_Network_Toolbox)"; and two experimental/special-effect reverbs.
 More algorithms to come.

 <!-- ![Plugin interface for a reverb plugin, with two rows of knobs; 1 larger knob for decay time; and a dropdown to select reverb algorithm in the bottom right.
 There is a desaturated magenta rounded rectangle around the knob area.](https://github.com/reillypascal/RSAlgorithmicVerb/assets/94489575/fd7959eb-73e9-4335-b7dd-5f516fd45e06) -->